aayushsingh2708/Database_Design/Readme.md

 - **Fact Tables** (`f` schema): Stores transactional data (e.g., Sales, Quantity, Profit).

 The aim is to build a scalable and normalized database that can be used for data analysis and business intelligence applications.

+## Data Overview

+This dataset contains sales transaction data, including details about customer orders, products, and shipping.
+It is structured to provide insights into various business dimensions such as **Order ID**, **Customer Information**, **Product Categories**, **Sales Performance**, and **Shipping Details**.
+The dataset includes key metrics like **Sales**, **Quantity**, **Profit**, and **Discount**, which can be used for **Business Intelligence (BI)** analysis to identify trends, optimize sales strategies, and improve inventory management.
+The data spans multiple years and covers a wide range of product categories, making it ideal for exploring customer behavior, sales performance, and profitability across different regions and segments.

 ## Prerequisites